rubocop/rubocop/manual/cops_naming.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.5 |

-This cops checks for class and module names with an underscore in them.
+This cop checks for class and module names with an underscore in them.

 ### Examples